 Annabelle Bladon

-Senior researcher (inclusive blue economy), Shaping Sustainable Markets
+Senior researcher (fisheries), Shaping Sustainable Markets research group

-Annabelle works on social and economic solutions for effective and equitable management and governance of aquatic resources, with a focus on small-scale artisanal fisheries and the communities they support.
+Annabelle works at the intersection of aquatic food systems and marine conservation, with a focus on small-scale fisheries and their value chains, and the communities they support.

-She is also interested in testing solutions to fill the gap in finance required for an inclusive blue economy, including fiscal tools and sustainable business models.
+She is also interested in solutions to fill the gap in finance required to transition to sustainability and equity in fisheries and the wider blue economy, including fiscal tools and sustainable business models.

-Annabelle has experience working in Bangladesh, Myanmar, the Caribbean and the Western Indian Ocean.
+Annabelle has experience working on these issues in Bangladesh, Myanmar, East Africa, the UK, the Caribbean and the Western Indian Ocean.

 Expertise

-Small-scale and artisanal fisheries; compensation and incentives; social protection; marine protected and conserved areas; payments for ecosystem services; economic valuation; conservation finance.
+Small-scale and artisanal fisheries; aquatic food systems; compensation and incentives; social protection; marine protected and conserved areas; payments for ecosystem services; economic valuation; conservation finance.

 Before IIED